satishphale/bookmyshowapp/README.md

 # BookMyShow App
 This is backend app for bookmyshow.
+Developed in java spring-boot.